- Frequently Asked Questions

 Financial Procedure FAQ 6

-What is “debt” within the meaning of Article XI, sec.
-3(2) and 3(3) of the Wisconsin Constitution, which limits municipal borrowing and other debt?
+What is “debt” within the meaning of Article XI, §§ 3(2) and 3(3) of the Wisconsin Constitution, which limits municipal borrowing and other debt?

+Given these constraints, it is important to understand what constitutes debt.
 In City of Hartford v.
 Kirley, 172 Wis.2d 191, 493 N.W.2d 45 (1992), the Wisconsin Supreme Court recognized that there are several indicia of debt in the constitutional sense:

 First, debt is an undertaking to pay money or its equivalent.
 Thus, the fact that a municipality must certainly provide some municipal service does not create a present debt, even though it will require the expenditure of money.
-Second, debt is a voluntary undertaking ….
-Third, debt must be certain in amount.
-Fourth, it must be an absolute undertaking; if the municipality may avoid its obligation or if there remain conditions precedent to it, there is no indebtedness. . . .
-Fifth, it must be an undertaking enforceable by the creditor against the municipality or its assets.
+Second, debt is a voluntary undertaking. … Third, debt must be certain in amount.
+Fourth, it must be an absolute undertaking; if the municipality may avoid its obligation or if there remain conditions precedent to it, there is no indebtedness. … Fifth, it must be an undertaking enforceable by the creditor against the municipality or its assets.

 493 N.W.2d at 51, n.
 13 (quoting William J. Kiernan, Jr., Wisconsin Municipal Indebtedness: Part 1: The Power to Become Indebted and its Limits, 1964 Wis.
 L. Rev. 173, 197).

 In Dieck, the Wisconsin Supreme Court stated that the test for indebtedness in art.
 XI, secs.
 3(2) and (3), is “not whether the municipal body unit will probably pay or whether the municipal body would be foolish not to pay.
-The test is whether the municipal body is under an obligation to pay and the creditor has a right to enforce payment against the municipal body or its assets."
-No indebtedness is incurred “where payments are to be made solely at the government’s option."
-477 N.W.2d at 618 (quoting State ex rel.
+The test is whether the municipal body is under an obligation to pay and the creditor has a right to enforce payment against the municipal body or its assets.”
+Dieck, 477 N.W.2d at 470.
+No indebtedness is incurred “where payments are to be made solely at the government’s option.”
+Id. (quoting State ex rel.
 Thomson v.
 Giessel, 271 Wis.
 15, 40, 72 N.W.2d 577 (1955)).
 Therefore, “debt” within the meaning of art.
-XI, secs.
-3(2) and (3) not only includes direct indebtedness by municipal borrowing but also indirect obligations like guaranteeing repayment of a commercial loan to a non-profit organization or other third party.
-See League Opinion Debts 287
+XI, §§ 3(2) and (3) not only includes direct indebtedness by municipal borrowing but also indirect obligations like guaranteeing repayment of a commercial loan to a nonprofit organization or other third party.
+See League Opinion Debts 287. (rev. 5/22)